Watch this video to learn how you can optimise your CCK website for mobile devices.

 What is responsive design?

 The idea of responsive web design is relatively new.
 Until recently, designers assumed that users would generally access the web on their desktop, and mobile devices were a secondary concern.
-Today, however, more than 50% of visitors to your site will be using mobile devices.
+Today, however, more than 50% of visitors to your website will be using mobile devices.
 What’s more, mobile devices run the gamut from large pads to tiny watches, and may have almost any aspect ratio.

-This is what a typical website looks like on a desktop computer.
+This is what a typical website looks like on a desktop computer:

-The same site as above, but this time as it would appear on a tablet.
+The same site as above, but this time as it would appear on a tablet:

-The same site as above, but this time as it would appear on a mobile.
+The same site as above, but this time as it would appear on a mobile:

 For example, your site may specify unique font sizes or even different background images for different size screens.